 Our first event was the now (in)famous Night Swim, an all-night pool party/festival/installation held at the Trinity-Bellwoods public swimming pool during Toronto’s first Nuit Blanche in September 2007, featuring live pool-side performances and experiments by Raz Mesinai, Marina Rosenfeld, Tim Hecker, Sandro Perri, FM3, Windy and Carl and many others.
 Several thousand people attended the event, and swam or danced between dusk and dawn.

-Our most recent event was Fire on the Water, an all-ages beach party at Sunnyside Pavilion held on August 26, 2012, which included multi-media installations, a swim-in, performances by a world-class crew of global bass DJs including Venus X, Maga Bo, DJ Rupture, Torro Torro, Poirier, Dos Mundos and MAMA, and several live performances, including a choreographed sunset event designed by Aimee Dawn Robinson, Juliet Palmer, Christie Pearson and others, and a procession by Maracatu Mar Aberto.
+Our second event was Fire on the Water, an all-ages beach party at Sunnyside Pavilion held on August 26, 2012, which included multi-media installations, a swim-in, performances by a world-class crew of global bass DJs including Venus X, Maga Bo, DJ Rupture, Torro Torro, Poirier, Dos Mundos and MAMA, and several live performances, including a choreographed sunset event designed by Aimee Dawn Robinson, Juliet Palmer, Christie Pearson and others, and a procession by Maracatu Mar Aberto.
 The event explored the histories of Sunnyside, one of Toronto’s working class pleasure zones in the 1920s, but currently a neglected jewel leased by a corporation who rents it out for weddings and corporate events, and reimagined the space as a free, open (counter)public one.

 “We create and/or connect to the global psychedelic dancehall, which equals kuduro, cumbia, dancehall, dabke, Touareg rock, house mutations from Toronto to Johannesberg, naija, dubstep, funky and other new vicious electronic styles.
 Plus revival sounds from disco to tropicalia to arabesques, as we see fit.
 MAMA equals Marcus, Andrew, Merike and Alex (also known as Dorian and Dorian), co-conspirators in the sound.”